seancraven/CDS_book/README.md

 # Welcome
 Welcome to the readme.md of the CDS Book.
 Currently, this contains the plan for the project.
 However, I will write some short instructions on how to add pages etc and set up an environment such that one can contribute to the book easily.

-## Timetable
-Part 1

-Finish book in Current state:
- - [x] Chapter 3 proofed and complete Friday 5th August.
-   - Simple Trans needs some additional work the coupling and packing into a module is more complex than anticipated
- - [ ] Chapter 2 proofed and complete Wednesday 10th August.

-Part 2

-Improved accessibility:
- - [ ] Jupyter book setup guide 12th August.

-Week of 15th August:
- - [ ] Glossary and topic links
- - [ ] Improved python explanations
- - [ ] Further depth on concepts.

 ## Standards for the book
 Code cell line width: 75 Characters
 Black Formatter.